Joan's Story: Coping With Depression and Anxiety From Heart Failure

-Joan talked to her husband and some of her close friends about her feelings.
+Joan talked to her partner and some of her close friends about her feelings.
 They told her that she was the same person they always loved.
 But Joan felt she needed more help.
 Her doctor recommended a counselor.

 The counselor "helped me see that I was focusing on all the things I couldn't do anymore, instead of the things I could do.
 I may not be able to play singles tennis as intensely as I did before, but I can play doubles.
 I can still take walks and swim.
 I may have to take more breaks, but I can still do those activities."